 What is Desk Hoteling?

 This creates issues when it comes to effectively analyze office usage, but it also enhances the risk of other employees having their booked seats taken by others.

 If only software is used to book desks, some desks can appear free when they are actually people seated there.
 Or desks can appear occupied when they are free in reality.
 Luckily, there are both price effective and easy hardware options that can be implemented to mitigate these issues.
 Desk booking happens in the software application, but desk usage happens in real life.
 Let us look at our most popular option that solves this problem completely.

-The desk Dongle is a small USB stick and can be connected to any available USB socket at the workstation.
-One thing to keep in mind is that desk dongles can be used only if equipment is available at the particular desk, if you have desks without equipment, you should consider a Desk Presence Sensor instead.
+The USB Sensor is a small USB stick and can be connected to any available USB socket at the workstation.
+One thing to keep in mind is that USB sensors can be used only if equipment is available at the particular desk, if you have desks without equipment, you should consider a Desk Presence Sensor instead.

-The Desk Dongle is the bridge between the software system and the physical world and communicates with the system every time a laptop is connected to the workplace.
-If an Employee has booked a desk and then plugs in their laptop, the desk dongle will automatically check-in the employee and the desk will turn automatically red with a name tag of the employee.
+The USB sensor is the bridge between the software system and the physical world and communicates with the system every time a laptop is connected to the workplace.
+If an Employee has booked a desk and then plugs in their laptop, the USB Sensor will automatically check-in the employee and the desk will turn automatically red with a name tag of the employee.

 If an employee has not booked a desk and plugs in their computer to a workstation, the desk will be automatically booked with a name tag and indicate to others that the seat is taken, without ever using the app!
 This can be highly beneficial if you suspect that employees have the tendency to arrive to work without bookings.